WRNO-FM: Programming

+WRNO-FM's weekday line up is all syndicated talk shows, beginning with Walton & Johnson from KPRC Houston, followed by The Glenn Beck Radio Program (which is also replayed in the evening hours), The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Michael Berry Show, The Jesse Kelly Show, Coast to Coast AM with George Noory and America in the Morning.

+Weekend programming features shows on money, health, law and technology, some of which are paid brokered programming.
+Syndicated shows include Handel on the Law with Bill Handel, Armstrong & Getty and The Jesus Christ Show.
+Most hours begin with an update from Fox News Radio.

 History

+Early years

-On October 17, 1967, WRNO first signed on.
+On October 17, 1967, WRNO first signed on the air.
 It was a stand-alone FM station, put on the air by Gulf South Broadcasters, with Joseph Costello III as the owner and general manager.
 The station had its studios at 3230 Patterson Drive.
-It was a network affiliate of the Mutual Broadcasting System and aired a progressive rock format.
+It was a network affiliate of the Mutual Broadcasting System and aired a Progressive Rock format.

 Although its previous slogan was "We're the Rock of New Orleans," the station's call letters actually stand for "Westbank Radio New Orleans."
 The station operated a popular business selling rock t-shirts, records and other music related items called the WRNO "Rock Shop" on the ground level of the studio.
-Since its inception in 1967, WRNO moved from progressive to album rock in the 1980s, and switched to Classic Rock in 1997.
+Since its inception in 1967, WRNO moved from Progressive to Album Rock in the 1980s, and switched to Classic Rock in 1997.
 WRNO was also home to a popular shortwave radio service in the 1980s and 1990s called WRNO Worldwide, now owned by a Christian broadcaster.

 In 1998, WRNO was acquired by Centennial Broadcasting.
 Then in 2002, the station changed hands again, acquired by San Antonio-based Clear Channel Communications, the forerunner to today's owner, iHeartMedia, Inc.